drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-09

+_09-16 20:20_ I might make a bash alias for a Unicode right arrow.
+I can find the code point in vim digraphs, though there are a lot to scroll through.
+It's probably just '->'.

 _09-16 17:59_ "bash unicode typing" wasn't much use, but "mintty cygwin terminal unicode" led me to the mintty manual, where I found I didn't have the Ctrl+Shift+letter shortcut option enabled